matn7/CS-Notes/src/main/java/persistence/README.md

 }
 ```

-:one: <br/>
-Hibernate uses reasonable default values not only for XML-based mapping metadata, but also for annotation based metadata.
+- :one: - Hibernate uses reasonable default values not only for XML-based mapping metadata, but also for
+annotation based metadata.

-:two: <br/>
+- :two: - **hibernate.cfg.xml**.
-**hibernate.cfg.xml**

 ```xml
 <!-- Create, update database tables automatically using mapping metadata -->